Pokepoison/Logo-Maker/README.md

 # Logo-Maker

 ## Description
-The Logo-Maker is a Node.js command-line tool that allows you to generate logos by combining customizable text and shapes.
+The Logo-Maker is a Node.js command-line tool that allows the user to generate logos by combining customizable text and shapes.
 The generated logo can be saved in both SVG and PNG formats.
 This tool utilizes the 'inquirer' library for user input, 'chalk' for colorful console output, and 'svg2img' to convert SVG to PNG images.

 ## Table of Contents
 - [Installation](#installation)